This delicious Thai Red Curry Chicken with Quinoa is a great weeknight dinner recipe. It’s super easy to make and so good!

 I love Thai food and good Thai restaurants and often try to replicate Thai dishes at home.
 After trying many recipes for red curry sauce, experimenting with ingredients and proportions, I came up with this wonderful curry sauce, which is now my “go-to” recipe and is very popular with my family.
 I’m really glad that I can cook my favorite Thai dishes at home!
 Because this way I can control so many things on my end: the ingredients I use, for instance, I like to use high quality chicken, cook different types of vegetables, serve quinoa instead of rice and so on.

-- 2 tablespoons red curry paste if it is of moderate spiciness, such as Thai Kitchen brand.
+- 2 tablespoons red curry paste of moderate spiciness, such as Thai Kitchen brand.
 Use less of red curry paste if using a spicier version of the paste

 - 2 tablespoons fish sauce